shakib-mia/beanery/README.md

 # Beanery

-## Beanery HTML Template with Vite and Tailwind CSS
+## Beanery - Premium Coffee Shop HTML Template with Vite and Tailwind CSS

 Beanery is a stylish coffee shop HTML template built with Vite and Tailwind CSS, offering a responsive design and a cozy, inviting atmosphere.
 It features a diverse menu, customer testimonials, and a contact form.
 The template is optimized for performance and easy to customize.